ajalt/clikt/docs/commands.md

-Normally, if a command is called with no values on the command line, a usage error is printed if there are required parameters, or [`run`](api/clikt/com.github.ajalt.clikt.core/-clikt-command/run.html) is called if there aren't any.
+Normally, if a command is called with no values on the command line, a usage error is printed if there are required parameters, or [`run`](/api/clikt/com.github.ajalt.clikt.core/-clikt-command/run/) is called if there aren't any.

-You can change this behavior by passing `printHelpOnEmptyArgs = true` to your's command's constructor.
+You can change this behavior by passing `printHelpOnEmptyArgs = true` to your command's constructor.
 This will cause a help message to be printed when to values are provided on the command line, regardless of the parameters in your command.